-Survey biomass decreased over 2010 and the declining trend in survey biomass continued until 2014, where biomass estimate for Disko Bay and Vaigat was little changed from 2011, but were further large decline in all offshore regions.
+Survey biomass decreased over 2010 and the declining trend in survey biomass continued until 2014, where biomass estimate for Disko Bay and Vaigat was little changed from 2011, but with further large decline in all offshore regions.
 In 2015, perhaps caused by an over optimistic survey (Burmeister and Kingsley, 2015a; Burmeister and Kingsley, 2015; NIPAG, 2015), the total survey biomass increased over 2014 and was 57.6% higher in 2015 (Table 2, Figure 2a and 2b).
-All offshore surveyed regions showed increases in survey biomass compared with the 2014 results, especially in North (U1-U3) recorded its biggest survey biomass since 2009, but an increase were also observed in the total West regions.
-Surveyed biomass declined about 16% in Disko Bay and Vaigat, but remained above their 1988-2015 mean by about 15%.
-The Canadian area was not surveyed, but usually contributes only a few percent of the survey biomass.
+The increase was not maintained in 2016, where total survey biomass was followed by a 25% drop in offshore regions and in Disko Bay and Vaigat.